robenkleene/testing-presentation/testing-presentation.md

 * "Composition over inheritance"
 * [Object composition - Wikipedia](https://en.wikipedia.org/wiki/Object_composition): "Combine simple objects or data types into more complex ones"
-* For example, in a twitter client, instead of having a `UIViewController` download and parse an API call itself, it could have a `TweetGetter` that performs that work.
+* For example, in a Twitter client, instead of having a `UIViewController` download and parse an API call itself, it could have a `TweetGetter` that performs that work.
 Then `TweetGetter` could have an `APICaller` and a `ResponseParser`.

 ---